julianbaker/audiusKit/documentation/Getting-Started.md

    ```
    https://github.com/julianbaker/AudiusKit.git
    ```
-3. Select the latest version and add the `AudiusKit` (and `AudiusKitIntents` if needed) products to your target.
+3. Select the latest version and add the `AudiusKit` product to your target.

 ### Package.swift Example
 ```swift